LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 --------------------

 If qubits were part of a program and are neither marked as output nor as reusable, they're assumed to be a dirty ancilla qubits.
-These qubits may be in any state, including being entangled with other qubits, and require the explicit annotation `@leqo.dirty_input` to indicate their intended usage in another snippet.
+These qubits may be in any state, including being entangled with other qubits, and require the explicit annotation `@leqo.dirty` to indicate their intended usage in another snippet.
 A dirty ancilla can be turned into a reusable ancilla by a provided uncompute.

 * Dirty ancilla qubits may be in any quantum state, including being entangled with other qubits
-* They must be explicitly opted-in using the `@leqo.dirty_input` annotation at the qubit definition
+* They must be explicitly opted-in using the `@leqo.dirty` annotation at the qubit definition
-* The `@leqo.dirty_input` annotation follows the same implementation rules as defined in :ref:`input definition <input-anker>`
+* The `@leqo.dirty` annotation follows the same implementation rules as defined in :ref:`input definition <input-anker>`

 .. warning::
-    * The state of a dirty ancilla qubit can be altered temporarily but must be restored at the end of a snippet.
+    The state of a dirty ancilla qubit can be altered temporarily but must be restored at the end of a snippet.
-    * Measuring a dirty qubit is not permitted.
+    Therefore measuring a dirty qubit is not permitted.

 .. code-block:: openqasm3
     :linenos:

     // Single dirty ancilla
-    @leqo.dirty_input <<InputIndex>>
+    @leqo.dirty
     qubit singleDirtyAncilla;

 .. code-block:: openqasm3
     :linenos:

     // Dirty ancilla array
-    @leqo.dirty_input <<InputIndex>>
+    @leqo.dirty
     qubit[<<length>>] dirtyAncillaArray;

 Uncomputation